Botfly: Infestation

 Botflies deposit eggs on a host, or sometimes use an intermediate vector such as the common housefly, mosquitoes, and, in the case of D. hominis, a species of tick.
 After mating, the female botfly captures the phoretic insect by holding onto its wings with her legs.
 She then makes the slip—attaching 15 to 30 eggs onto the insect or arachnid's abdomen, where they incubate.
 The fertilized female does this over and over again to distribute the 100 to 400 eggs she produces in her short adult stage of life of only 8–9 days.
 Larvae from these eggs, stimulated by the warmth and proximity of a large mammal host, drop onto its skin and burrow underneath.
-Intermediate vectors are often used, since a number of animal hosts recognize the approach of a botfly and flee.
+Intermediate vectors are often used since many animal hosts recognize the approach of a botfly and flee.

 Eggs are deposited on larger animals' skin directly, or the larvae hatch and drop from the eggs attached to the intermediate vector; the body heat of the host animal induces hatching upon contact or immediate proximity.
 Some forms of botfly also occur in the digestive tract after ingestion by licking.

 Myiasis can be caused by larvae burrowing into the skin (or tissue lining) of the host animal.
-Mature larvae drop from the host and complete the pupal stage in soil.
+Mature larvae drop from the host and complete the pupal stage in the soil.
 They do not kill the host animal, thus they are true parasites.